 Later, take some time and listen to yourself speaking.
 Then ask yourself, is the person I want to sound like?
 Is this the person I want my kids/family/colleagues to hear?
 Evaluate and make your desired changes.

 Maybe you decide to stop dropping f bombs.
-You make a micro choice to eliminate that word from your menu of cussing.
-Controlling your language for a set period will give you a sense of personal accomplishment, reinforcing the reality that you do have choice and control over how you present yourself in conversations.
+You make a micro choice to drop that word from your menu of cussing.
+Controlling your language for a set period will give you a sense of personal accomplishment.
+It will reinforce the reality that you do have choice and control over how you present yourself in conversations.

 Why “More of the Same” Works

-The Paradoxical method works because it is comical and saturating.
-Increasing the unwanted behavior feels ridiculous and forces you to realize that your actions are generally voluntary, it is within your control.
-Once you accept that you do have control, you can begin to make the changes that you desire and master your bad habits.
+The Paradoxical method works because it is comical and saturating!
+Increasing the unwanted behavior feels ridiculous and forces you to realize that your actions are generally voluntary.
+Despite what you say, the undesirable behavior is within your control.
+Once you accept that you do have control, you can begin to make the changes that you desire and fix your bad habits.

 Asking yourself this question, no limits on reality requirements, helps you identify clues that can lead you down a path of small steps that will eventually break a bad habit.
 For example: If I woke up and had an extra $500.00 in my checking account, I would know a miracle occurred.
 Okay, great!
 You now have a starting point to break the bad habit of overspending.